 The experience was below my expectations.
 My point of reference wasn’t the old Facebook editor for Notes, it was the standard set by other tools to “get the job done” of jotting down my thoughts.
 Facebook doesn’t exist in isolation, at least not in the lives of people who write a lot.
 Not all interfaces need to be fully technical.
 Sometimes it’s even better if a copy and paste works smoothly, as this gives me more choice and freedom than a direct import from a limited set of sources.
 Design-led product management looks at the context products exist in, how people use them, how products and other aspects of people’s lives interacts.

 Please try again Facebook, you can do better.
 You have a responsibility towards thousands of product managers you inspire with the way you manage products.

 I wrote this article in Vienna, Austria, with love and a good cup of Viennese coffee.
-To continue the conversation, or discuss how I coach startups and corporate entrepreneurs, please get in touch via e-mail or LinkedIn (see http://www.alexander-franz.at/ for more info).
+To continue the conversation, or discuss how I coach startups and corporate entrepreneurs, please get in touch via LinkedIn.
 But before you click that link, please log in to Medium and “recommend” and share this story.
 Thank you!
 I owe you coffee next time you are here.

 - For Facebook’s announcement of the new Notes see the release note.

 - You can read Thomas’ (@__tosh) entire article here: “What Startups can learn from a Sushi Chef”.

 - Jon’s (@jkolko) article “Lean Doesn’t Always Create the Best Products” is at HBR and in his blog.

 - Steve (@sgblank) wrote a “Secret History of Silicon Valley”, providing some useful background info to understand the changing mindsets.